UI trustees approve second consecutive tuition hike

 This will be the third tuition increase for in-state students in the last nine years.
 Tuition froze from 2015 to 2019.

-Student fees will increase on all three campuses, many of them approved or requested by student bodies in annual votes.
+Student fees, not including the health insurance fee, will increase on all three campuses.
 UIUC’s will go up by $26, to $1,646 per semester.
+Fee increases must be reviewed and approved by committees including student reps prior to the board OK.

 Room and board rates will jump by 5 percent next year at the Urbana-Champaign and Chicago campuses.
 The cost to live in a standard double room at a UIUC dorm will rise from $11,598 to $12,178 per year in fall 2023.